 Our Green strategy shows how to improve a joint climate strategy prepared by Somerset councils, which is too weak and lacks urgency.
 The joint Somerset strategy (see full version and summary) fails to show what will be needed to work towards carbon neutrality or how to work effectively towards this by 2030.
 The joint councils strategy also passes too much responsibility for achieving change to communities and individuals.

 Action should have started earlier, following council climate emergency declarations in 2019.
-Although later than hoped, it is vial that more should follow once actions plans are adopted by Somerset councils in October and November 2020.
+Although later than hoped, it is vital that more should follow once actions plans are adopted by Somerset councils in October and November 2020.

 A Carbon Neutrality and Climate Resilience Action Plan for Somerset West and Taunton (SWT) could be improved, but is much better than the Somerset Strategy, and should allow a better start to effective climate action in our district.